monte-hayward/gatsby-starter-netlify-cms/src/pages/blog/2019-07-02-build-times-with-netlify-netlifycms.md

 Use of `editorial_workflow` could cut down on builds activated.
 When there are > 5 builds concurrently running, Netlify kills the middle ones and keeps the first and last, docs report.

 The next step clearly would be incremental builds, which are not without complications.
 They are described for React Static sites in [How to Scale Massive React Static sites with Incremental Builds](https://www.netlify.com/blog/2019/01/17/how-to-scale-massive-react-static-sites-with-incremental-builds/).

-What about Gatbsy, though? `Searching...`
+What about Gatbsy incremental builds, though? `Searching...` In late May, an [alpha version](https://github.com/gatsbyjs/gatsby/issues/5002#issuecomment-496689016) had incremental builds.
+It appears the solution went live in [2.9.0](https://github.com/gatsbyjs/gatsby/pull/14359#issuecomment-500707616) June 11.

 ```shell
 3:28:12 PM: Build ready to start